jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Weapon (mace), rare (requires attunement)

 This magic weapon has 3 charges.
 While holding it, you can use an action and expend 1 charge to release a wave of terror.
-Each creature of your choice in a 30-foot radius extending from you must succeed on a DC 15 Wisdom saving throw or become [[frightened]] of you for 1 minute.
-While it is [[frightened]] in this way, a creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
+Each creature of your choice in a 30-foot radius extending from you must succeed on a DC 15 Wisdom saving throw or become [[Frightened]] of you for 1 minute.
+While it is [[Frightened]] in this way, a creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
 It also can’t take reactions.
 For its action, it can use only the [[Dash]] action or try to escape from an effect that prevents it from moving.
 If it has nowhere it can move, the creature can use the [[Dodge]] action.
 At the end of each of its turns, a creature can repeat the saving throw, ending the effect on itself on a success.

 The mace regains 1d3 expended charges daily at dawn.